devmalik7/Game_Scripts/PULL_REQUEST_TEMPLATE.md

 ## Game Details
-- Game Name: Throw the Dart
+- Game Name: Brick Breaker
 - Language: Python
-- Description: A fun mini GUI game where the player throws darts at a circular dartboard.
-Points are awarded based on how close the dart lands to the bullseye.
-Each player gets 5 darts per game.
+- Description: A classic mini GUI game where the player controls a paddle with the mouse to bounce a ball and break all the bricks.
+The game ends if the ball falls below the paddle.

 ## Checklist
 - [x] Game added in correct language folder